August Volz: Monuments

-Volz made the on the Town Hall Square (Rātslaukums) in front of the House of the Blackheads in 1894.
-The original statue was severely damaged during World War II and later moved out during the Soviet occupation of Latvia, it was partially fixed by Estonian sculptor Marija Ehelaide in 1970 and transferred to St. Peter's Church in 1984.
+Volz made the Roland statue on the Town Hall Square (Rātslaukums) in front of the House of the Blackheads in 1894.
+The original statue was severely damaged during World War II and later moved out during the Soviet occupation of Latvia, it was partially repaired by Estonian sculptor Marija Ehelaide in 1970 and transferred to St. Peter's Church in 1984.
 A copy of the statue is made by Edvīns Krūmiņš, and placed at the original position in 1999.

 In 1888 a fountain designed and executed by Volz' company was placed in front of the Latvian National Opera.
 It draws on Baroque ideas and represents a nymph surrounded by young boys and dolphins.
 Like the Roland statue, the fountain was damaged during World War II and restored in 1987 by Mirdza Lukaža.

 The workshop of Volz also designed a similar statue of a knight for the Bastejkalns park (destroyed) and sculptures of lions in the Vērmanes Garden.